Coming to St Barth

 You want to look good on vacation – you can definitely pull-out all the stops here.

 What makes Le Toiny Hotel St Barth special is that fact that it is situated on a remote part of idyllic St. Barthelemy.
-The locals refer to that part of the island as "Toiny", "Grand Fond", or "le Cote Sauvage".
+The locals refer to that part of the island as “la Cote Sauvage“, the wild coast.

-The chic on island choices are Jeep Wranglers and Mini Coopers.
-Hey if you are an island for a week or so - why not get something convertible!
-There are also a fantastic options like SMART Cars and Jimny's.
-Regardless of your choice, your St Barth Hotel Le Toiny reception or concierge team will help you finalize your car rental choice - sooner than you know it you will be rolling around St Barth in style!
+The chic on island choices are Mokes and convertible Mini Coopers.
+Hey if you are on the island for a week or so – why not get something convertible!
+There are plenty other options, but keep in mind the roads are narrow, so we don’t recommend a big car.
+Regardless of your choice, your St Barth Hotel Le Toiny reception or concierge team will help you finalize your car rental choice – sooner than you know it you will be rolling around St Barth in style!

 St. Barth should be viewed as a resort destination … a Disney for fine cuisine, fine shopping, and luxury accommodations.
 It is a land where culture and good living is a way of life.
 St Barth is known for shopping, deep sea fishing, SCUBA, sunset cruises, yachting, catamaran rides, windsurfing, paddle-boarding, Spas … and did I mention shopping (on this more below – see tip 10)?